jburnsuoft/iCLIP-seq_pipeline/README.md

 # iCLIP-seq_pipeline Documentation

 ## Project Overview
-This project implements a bioinformatics pipeline designed for processing RNA sequencing data, and was used in the completion of my MSc thesis research.
-The pipeline includes steps for trimming raw sequencing data, generating STAR indices, mapping reads, deduplicating BAM files, and performing analyses with PURECLIP and other bioinformatics tools.
+This project implements a bioinformatics pipeline designed for processing iCLIP-seq data, and was used in the completion of my MSc thesis research.
+The pipeline includes steps for trimming raw sequencing data, generating STAR indices, mapping reads, deduplicating BAM files, and performing peak calling analyses with PURECLIP and other bioinformatics tools.

 ## Directory Structure
 ```